llvm/llvm-project/flang/docs/Extensions.md

   a portability warning.
   The Fortran standard doesn't allow `SIZE=` with formatted input modes that might require look-ahead, perhaps to ease implementations.
+* When a file included via an `INCLUDE` line or `#include` directive has a continuation marker at the end of its last line in free form, Fortran line continuation works.

 ### Extensions supported when enabled by options